a11ywatch/a11ywatch/README.md

 ## A11yWatch Lite vs A11yWatch

 A11yWatch is much more detailed, feature-rich, efficient, and faster, than A11yWatch Lite.
 [Sign up](https://a11ywatch.com) for A11yWatch today and level up your accessibility automation.
-We offer high performance API integrations for paid accounts that will save your wallet in folds and better mother nature.
+We offer high performance API integrations for paid accounts that will save your wallet in folds and better the environment.
 Web accessibility automation in the current tools outside of A11yWatch can be very harmful due to the cost for the latency, improper algorithms and protocols that waste tons of energy/cpu cycles, and much more due to the state of the challenges of the job without the expertise and dedication required.
 A11yWatch leads the way in speed, efficiency, accuracy, and robustness when it comes to testing accessibility with more coverage than any other.

 ## Pre-requisites